 Chris has extensive experience of working in a Local Authority alongside Children’s Social Care utilising a whole family approach.
 One of the major successes has been a reduction in the number of young people coming into care.
 He has been part of a DFE funded innovative new pilot service using Social Pedagogical approaches to working with edge of care, hard to reach families, specifically gangs, CSE and missing young people alongside the Troubled Families agenda.

-Chris has been working with Interface designing and delivering training in the North West and North East on whole family working, the Level 4 Working with Parents award, TAF meetings, SMART plans etc. as well as more specialised training around mental health and substance misuse and care planning.
+Chris has been working with Interface for 3 years and has extensive experience in designing and delivering training around Adverse Childhood Experiences, Trauma informed Practice, whole family working, our Level 4 Working with Children, Individuals and Families programme, TAF meetings, SMART plans etc. as well as more specialised training around mental health and substance misuse and care planning.

 Chris feels the ‘whole family approach’ underpins his work, and believes the training that he delivers centres around these values.